iormaoro/whatsapp-bot-connected-to-AI/README.md

 4. Then download [index.js](https://github.com/ravishkaw12/whatsapp-bot-connected-to-AI/blob/main/index.js) and move it to folder/directory

 5. To use openai features you have to get api key.
 You can get api key from [here](https://beta.openai.com/account/api-keys).
-Then add your api key to index.js (line 244 and 276)
+Then add your api key to system as a environment variable to OPENAI_API_KEY .
+In linux just paste api key in code in relevant places.